learnk8s/learnk8s.io/_blog/why-kube/index.md

 Shipping goods in cargos all around the globe is challenging if you need to store items individually.

-Imagine having thousands of boxes of all shape and sizes to store individually in the hold.
+Imagine having thousands of boxes of all shape and sizes to store in the hold.

-You should pay extra attention on how you store the items, because you don't want to miss one when it's time to unload.
+You should pay extra attention on how you pack the items, because you don't want to miss one when it's time to unload.

 The cargo industry came up with a solution: containers.

+The cargo company doesn't carry goods, it carries containers.

 _Do you want to ship all your goods safely?_

-Place all of them in containers.
+Place all of them in a container.

 When the container is unloaded, you're guaranteed to have everything there.